qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 even in future QGIS sessions until it's toggled off.

-Figure Display 1 and 2 show an example of HTML code and how it behaves in map canvas.
+Figures Display Code and Mapped show an example of HTML code and how it behaves in map canvas.

-.. _figure_display_1:

-.. only:: html
+.. _figure_display_code:

-   **Figure Display 1:**

 .. figure:: /static/user_manual/working_with_vector/display_html.png
    :align: center